When you study Anatomy I and II at National University of Health

 who is working toward a career as a DO or MD in the future.

-"We go to a much higher level of detail than most community or
+of detail than most community or four-year colleges.
+The National

-four-year colleges.
-Our format provides much better preparation for
+University format provides much better preparation for students who

-students who are preparing for medical school and professional
+are preparing for medical school and professional health degree

 To read older blog posts, scroll to the bottom and click the "Older Posts" button.